yohaoyu/yohaoyu.github.io/pages/courseworks.md

 subtitle: The Combination of Urban Planning, Policy, Climate, Energy, Data Science, and AI + Society Course at the University of Washington.
 ---

+We suggest, as doctoral students, taking whatever courses you are interested in with an objective beyond GPA.
+Ultimately, your time in graduate school will be assessed not by your grades but by your research performance and impact.
+You could explore some course registration strategies:

+**Audit a class:** if you don't want to do the homework: you just need to send an email and change to audit ([instruction](https://registrar.washington.edu/registration/policies-procedures/)).

+**Grade options**: a great option (C/NC) if you'd like to attend some hard classes but do not want to influence your GPA.

+**Time conflicts**: send an email to the registration office if the conflict is less than an hour per week ([instruction](https://registrar.washington.edu/registration/policies-procedures/)), need professors' permission if the conflict is more than one hour per week.

+**Register for other-major-only courses** See their own website or ask the instructors.
+For Allen School (CSE), to complete the petition for both undergraduate and graduate level classes ([instruction](https://www.cs.washington.edu/students/ugrad/non-major-registration)).

+**Where can I find the syllabus?** Google it with codes and names.
+All URBDP course syllabi can be found here: [MUP Courses + Syllabi](https://urbdp.be.uw.edu/programs/mup-graduate-degree/udp-course-listings-and-syllabi/).

 #### Planning, Policy, and Institutions

 - URBDP 561 Urban Economics and Public Policy